kecman/jai-coding-style-checker/README.md

-A hackday demo to demonstrate how it would be possible to enforce in-house custom coding standards of the kind that we discussed on this slack thread: https://cloudnc.slack.com/archives/G6S2H6ALR/p1614858248146800
+A Jai meta-program that reports violations of in-house coding standards.

-You, uh, need Jai but if you _have_ it here is some demo output when none of the coding standards are violated:
+Output when there are no style violations

 ```
 matija@chip:~/dev/jai-coding-standards-demo (master)$ jai-linux build.jai